SteveSmith16384/SplatMultiplayer_Godot/readme.txt

 ## Controls
 * Keyboard: Either "W, A, D and Space", or "Q, O, P and Space"
+* Z to toggle zoom out - see the whole map on one screen
 * Should work with most controllers
 * F11 - Toggle full screen
 * Esc - quit